slateci/slateci.github.io/_docs/applications/development/container.md

             in minikube
 ```

+As a base image, we recommend CentOS or Ubuntu.

-Each application should include a README that document how to use the container.
+Each application should include a README that documents how to use the container.
 In particular, it should include a table with all the ways in which the container
 can be configured in the following format:

 |   | Type | Description  | Example |
 |---|---|---|---|